Psychiatric Injury At Work & Workers’ Comp: What You Need To Know

 You should speak with an experienced workers compensation lawyer if your claim has been denied.
 Simply walking away from a job is not the answer, as you will forfeit your benefits.
 Call us at (855) 221-2667 for help now.

-Q. How do I prove that I have a psychiatric injury or mental disability?
+Q. How do I prove that I have this injury or a mental disability?

-A. Psychiatric injury and mental disabilities that arise out of actual events of employment are compensable.
+A. A mental disability and a psychiatric injury at work that arise out of actual events of employment are compensable.
 You will need to show that your medical condition is not based upon unfounded perceptions.

 The court will use a reasonable person standard to determine if your perceptions are grounded in fact and reality.